 Government agencies and the military used the unmanned aerial craft for years.
 For example, it is helping to fight terrorism.
 And it has even been used to conduct domestic surveillance for years.
 But now, private companies like Amazon are seeking FAA approval for business use.
 For example, their “Prime Air” program recently hit the news.
 The Amazon website claims that aerial devices could be used to deliver online merchandise.
 They even compare it with pizza delivery.

-Private citizens are not left out of the equation, with some being intrigued and others who have been hobbyists of this kind of technology.
+Private citizens are not left out of the equation.
+Some citizens may be intrigued.
+And other people who were hobbyists of this kind of technology may be full-blown into it.
 One of these people is Santa Barbara resident Cliff Baldridge, who is a tech-savvy aficionado and an everything Google expert.
-He has used radio controlled vehicles for approximately three decades and uses the drone aircraft for practical and charitable purposes.
+He has used radio-controlled vehicles for approximately three decades and uses drone aircraft for practical and charitable purposes.

 Mr. Baldridege believes he is an expert and uses drones to capture aerial footage of Santa Barbara vistas and then posts them on his Santa Barbara Arts TV page on YouTube.
 The pictures are taken with an AR Drone 2.0, which he has modified to hold a GO Pro HD camera, and, to use the modified technology enable Mr. Baldridge to have access to stunning images and video he said.
 He also said that without the utilization of the drone, he would never be able to capture these images.

 Personal injury lawyer Michael Ehline, who writes a legal blog, said Mr. Baldridge must be careful how he uses drones and the film.
 The licensed professional stated that there could be two legal issues with the use of these aircraft, the right to privacy and the FAA.
 Mr. Ehline said that even following the FAA licensing rules, the penal code is another issue.
 And this section includes people maintaining their reasonable expectation of privacy.